-GCA reserves the right at all times, while any student, faculty, or staff member is on GCA premises or is otherwise on duty, to have the Administration, authorized individuals, or search and inspection specialists conduct searches and inspections of students and any of their personal property, including without limitation, their locker, backpack, baggage, purse, desk, clothing, and vehicles for the purpose of determining if such persons are in possession, use, transportation, or concealment of any of the prohibited items and substances of this handbook.
-Searches will be conducted by two or more individuals of the same gender as the student, faculty, or staff being searched.
+GCA reserves the right at all times, while any student or parent/guardian is on GCA premises, to have the Administration, authorized individuals, or search and inspection specialists conduct searches and inspections of students and any of their personal property, including without limitation, their locker, backpack, baggage, purse, desk, clothing, and vehicles for the purpose of determining if such persons are in possession, use, transportation, or concealment of any of the prohibited items and substances of this handbook.
+Searches will be conducted by two or more individuals of the same gender as the student or parent/guardian being searched.